What is a Gas Plant Operator?

 - Collaborate with other operators to solve unit problems.

-These are the skills Gas Plant Operators say are the most useful in their careers:
+When polled, Gas Plant Operators say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.